Decawave/uwb-apps/README.md

 ```

 8. Both examples are configured to use the Segger RTT console interface.
 This is covered within the mynewt tutorials/Tooling/SeggarRTT (https://mynewt.apache.org/latest/os/tutorials/segger_rtt/).
 To launch the console simply telnet localhost 19021.
 Note at time of writing the newt tools does not support multiple connect dwm1001-dev devices.
 So it is recomended that you connect twr_tag and twr_node examples to different computers or at least the twr_tag to an external battery.
-If all going well you should see the twr_node example stream range information on the console.
+If all goes well you should see the twr_node example stream range information on the console.

 (executed from the mynewt-dw1000-app directory).